ngrok/ngrok-docs/docs/cloud-edge/endpoints.md

 ### Reserved Domains

 Domains in ngrok are the public URL you can use to access your service.
-They can be subdomains of \*.ngrok.io or they can be completely customized by bringing your own domain.
+They can be subdomains of a domain owned by ngrok, such as ngrok.dev, or they can be completely customized by bringing your own domain.

 Any domain that you intend to use should be registered in the ngrok Dashboard to ensure no other account can use it if your tunnel goes offline.